Are you introverted or extroverted?

 As we have seen ambiverts are very good at sales.
 And as a salesperson I can tell you that a lot of time is spent on preparing a presentation, entering data and managing loose ends: it’s not all about talking to people.

-Both are fundamental skills to drive effective negotiation.
+Both are fundamental skills for effective negotiation.

 Bosses who talk too much and don’t listen to their reports don’t make for great bosses.
 And managers who hide behind big screens to create a barrier between them and their team are not usually the most loved and effective leaders.